dolaposokoya/enyata-interview/readme.md

 ##### Step 4: Run command npm start

+---
 ### To run code with docker

 ###### How to set up [docker](https://www.docker.com/blog/how-to-setup-your-local-node-js-development-environment-using-docker/ "Optional Title") for node.js

+##### Step 1: Follow the steps in the link above

+---

+##### Step 2: Before RUN npm install, copy all your environment variable by adding ENV "your environment variable name=environment value"